Air New Zealand: History

-On 1 April 1965, Tasman Empire Airways Limited was rebranded as Air New Zealand, the Government of New Zealand having purchased the Government of Australia's 50% stake in 1961.
+On 1 April 1965, Tasman Empire Airways Limited was rebranded as Air New Zealand.

-Air New Zealand began as Tasman Empire Airways Limited, founded in 1939 by an international agreement between New Zealand, Australia, and the United Kingdom.
-Its initial shareholders were the New Zealand Government, Union Airways of New Zealand, Qantas and the British Overseas Airways Corporation.
-It was formed to fly trans-Tasman routes and carry passengers, cargo and mail between Australia and New Zealand.
-Incorporated on 26 April 1940, it started operations four days later, on 30 April.
-Its first flight, flown with a Short S30 flying boat, connected Auckland and Sydney.

-Following World War II, TEAL operated weekly flights from Auckland to Sydney, and added Wellington and Fiji to its routings.
-The New Zealand and Australian governments purchased 50% stakes in TEAL in 1953, and the airline ended flying boat operations in favour of land-based turboprop airliners by 1960.
-On 1 April 1965, TEAL became Air New Zealand—the New Zealand government having purchased Australia's 50% stake in the carrier.

 With the increased range of the Douglas DC-8s the airline's first jet aircraft, Air New Zealand began transpacific services to the United States and Asia with Los Angeles and Honolulu added as destinations in 1965.
 The airline further acquired wide-body McDonnell Douglas DC-10 airliners in 1973.
 The DC-10s introduced the new koru-inspired logo for the airline, which remains to this day.

 In 1978, the domestic airline National Airways Corporation (NAC) and its subsidiary Safe Air were merged into Air New Zealand to form a single national airline, further expanding the carrier's operations.
 As a result, NAC's Boeing 737 and Fokker F27 aircraft joined Air New Zealand's fleet alongside its DC-8 and DC-10 airliners.
 The merger also resulted in the airline having two IATA airline designators: TE from Air New Zealand and NZ from NAC.
 TE continued to be used for international flights and NZ for domestic flights until 1990, when international flights assumed the NZ code.

+The crash of Air New Zealand Flight 901 in 1979 rocked the airline's reputation among the New Zealand public.
+A subsequent Royal Commission of Inquiry was critical of the airline and led to the resignation of chief executive Morrie Davis, who had been working in the airline since the 1940s.
+The New Zealand Government and Air New Zealand formally apologised over the Mt Erebus disaster in 2019.

 In 1981, Air New Zealand introduced its first Boeing 747 airliner, and a year later initiated service to London via Los Angeles.
-The five 747-200s owned by Air New Zealand were all named after ancestral Maori canoes.
+The five 747-200s owned by Air New Zealand were all named after ancestral Māori canoes.
 1985 saw the introduction of Boeing 767-200ER airliners to fill the large size gap between the Boeing 737 and 747 (the DC-8 and DC-10 had been withdrawn by 1983).

-In 1989 the airline was privatised with a sale to a consortium headed by Brierley Investments. (with remaining stakes held by Qantas, Japan Airlines, American Airlines, and the New Zealand government).
-The New Zealand air transport market underwent deregulation in 1990, prompting Air New Zealand to acquire a 50% stake in Ansett Transport Industries in 1995.
+In 1989, under neoliberal economic reforms by the Fourth Labour Government, the airline was privatised with a sale to a consortium headed by Brierley Investments. (with remaining stakes held by Qantas, Japan Airlines, American Airlines, and the New Zealand government).
+The New Zealand air transport market underwent deregulation in 1990, prompting Air New Zealand to acquire a 50% stake in Ansett Australia in 1995.